coding-heresy/jormungandr/README.md

 and based my solution on it.

 ### Declaring a _Safe_ type

+**WARNING:** this implementation is currently affected by a long-standing bug in gcc where the compiler fails to ensure that all labmda constructs have different types, including the trivial lambda **[](){}**.
+This bug induces a requirement to use a macro to declare safe types but hopefully gcc will fix this problem and the macro can be removed to allow a simpler declaration.

 A _safe_ type is essentially a compile-time wrapper around another type that prevents intermixing values of the _safe_ type with the